Don't Start With Reading Music

 Five lines above, keyboard below

-The Meager Tools Of Reading Music
+Meager Conventional Tools Of Reading Music

 Above you'll see the tools given your child to start the piano: a system of five horizontal lines on top, and a bewildering piano keyboard on the bottom.
 Confused yet?
 Your six year old is.
 The child must find circles placed on the five lines (see below) And they must also find circles in the spaces in between the five lines: